bdunbar/M-Pin-PHP-RP/php/README.txt

 To create the MPin lib PHP extensions follow these steps:

-First you must install SWIG (http://www.swig.org/) and php-config
+First you must install SWIG (http://www.swig.org/), php5 and php5-dev

 1. Generate the SWIG wrappers